Welcome

 flat bottom boat, takes pleasure in giving tours from one to five

 passengers.
-Patrick's extremely stable boat, works well for photographers
+Patrick's extremely stable boat works well for photographers

 wanting to capture the perfect sunrise/sunset.
 Spending his days